 March is one of the snowiest months of the year in many states.
 Ice covered roads can be dangerous for even the most experienced driver.
 Although a vehicle equipped for snow and icy roads can make such a drive safer, it can also give motorists a false sense of security when driving on icy roads.

-You may not be able to completely avoid an accident while driving in a storm or coming into contact with black ice on a sunny day.
-However, if you are aware of the basic safety tips for driving on icy roads, you may be able to reduce the likelihood of getting into such an accident.
+You may not be able to completely avoid an accidents while driving in a storm or coming into contact with black ice on a sunny day.
+However, if you are aware of the basic safety tips for driving on icy roads, you may be able to reduce the likelihood of getting into such an accidents.

 Important Safety Tips for Driving on Icy Roads